amancapy/rehaze/README.md

 |:--:|
 | Hazy input -> Ground Truth -> Prediction |
 | The first  $`\hat{x_{0}}`$ prediction made after only 2000 small batches of training.
 Notice the faint purples on the wall recovered even from the extreme haze in just one iteration.
 Note that 1) the input was chosen intentionally to be extremely hazy to demonstrate the model at its 'best'.
-2) this was only a 6M-parameter model trained on my personal laptop and of course a larger model will require very few iterations to make "perfect" final results.|
+2) this was only a 6M-parameter model trained on my personal laptop, without attention layers, and of course a larger model will require only a few iterations to make "perfect" final results.|

 \*<sub>I will eventually get around to LaTeXing my formulation</sub>